KiraYX/linuxrc/README.md

 # linuxrc
-store my .*rc files for sync and backup
+Store my .*rc files for sync and backup.
+Use linkrc.sh to link the files in the git folder to place in the system.